-Administrative expenses mainly represented employee benefit expenses for the Group's management, finance and administrative personnel, entertainment expenses, rental expenses for the Group's office premises and travelling expenses.
-Administrative expenses increased by approximately 35.7% from HK\$63,703,000 to HK\$86,473,000, which was mainly due to the increase in salaries and other office and rental expenses derived from the Group's new administrative office in Hong Kong and depreciation of right-of-use assets, as well as the increase in legal and professional fees paid for arrangement of loan transactions and acquisition of subsidiaries during the year.
+Administrative expenses mainly represented employee benefit expenses for the Group's management, finance and administrative personnel, rental expenses for the Group's office premises and travelling expenses.
+Administrative expenses increased by approximately 39% from HK\$86,473,000 to HK\$120,171,000, which was mainly due to the increase in salaries, consultancy fees for enhancement of IT system for apparel supply chain management services business and legal and professional fees for arrangement of loan transactions during the year.